.png)

 With love, he wanted to trust his gut, but it felt broken.
 That’s why he needed lightning in a bottle to wake him up.
 And from that very first moment, she was it. -Cece LaRue, Pacific Pulse

-I was crouched below the bar, re-stocking, when I heard a familiar, deep voice.
-A smile couldn’t help but spread across my face.
-And when I felt a napkin hit me on the back, my suspicions were confirmed.
+I crouched below the bar, taking time to restock, when I heard a familiar deep voice.
+I couldn’t stop the smile from spreading across my face.
+And when I felt a napkin hit me on the back, my suspicions were verified.

-“Locke,” I said before I even got eye level with the bar counter.
+“Locke,” I said before I even got eye level with the counter.
 I knew my best friend’s signature greeting by now.
 He was one of the few people who preferred coming to the bar during off hours.
 And he came even less now that he had found his special someone.
 I had to admit, I was a little jealous.
 Okay, maybe a lot.
-Locke had been able to get out of his comfort zone to meet his fiancée, so I hoped I could do the same.
+Locke had gone out of his comfort zone to meet his fiancée, so I hoped I could do the same.
 I wanted the type of relationship he had with Guin.
 Locke had been waiting on the right wahine, but that wasn’t my problem.
-I was just too scared to try.
+I was just too scared to try . . .
 Again.
-I preferred my safe “what if” fantasy.
+I preferred my safe “what if” fantasies.
 Freud would love analyzing me.

 “I don’t understand.
 You’re super-talented.
 I mean, you’re a bestseller.
 Isn’t it time to just come clean, Cece?”
 Locke grinned as his voice grew.

 “Lawa, Locke.”
 I shushed him, knowing my whispers of ‘enough’ would never work.
 The last thing I needed was for people to overhear him saying my pen name.
-But my plea only made Locke’s laugh boom out louder.
+But my plea only made Locke’s laughter boom louder.

 “Man, I know women already flock to you, but seriously, you wouldn’t be able to keep them away if they knew.
 We could have a bartending bachelor show.
 The YouTube royalties would be pretty outstanding.”